-With a completely carbon neutral business, their Scottish workshop runs on 100% solar power.
-Oscha likes to say that this means your carrier has a little sunshine stitched into the seams.
+This brand runs a completely carbon neutral business.
+Their Scottish workshop runs on 100% solar power.
+Oscha likes to say that this means your baby sling carrier has a little sunshine stitched into the seams.

-Oscha’s zero-waste process starts at the mill where extra lengths of yarn are often added onto the looms.
-Any scrap fabric is bagged into parcels and sold on their website.
-Creative customers craft everything from teddies to quilts from these scraps, and we love to see their creations which they often share on the Clan Oscha Facebook community.
+Oscha’s zero-waste process starts at the mill.
+Extra lengths of yarn are often added onto the looms.
+And any scrap fabric is bagged into parcels and sold on their website.
+Creative customers use these spare pieces to craft everything from teddies to quilts.
+Take a look at some of the creations by visiting the Clan Oscha Facebook community.

-Here’s another great way Oscha doesn’t let good fabric go to waste.
-“When we are sewing your slings we sometimes notice tiny flaws in the fabric, in some businesses this fabric would be thrown away, however, we stitch it up and sell our Woven Seconds at a discount.
+Oscha also doesn’t let good fabric go to waste by selling flawed items at a lesser price.
+“When we are sewing your slings we sometimes notice tiny flaws in the fabric.
+In some businesses this fabric would be thrown away, however, we stitch it up and sell our Woven Seconds at a discount.
 This is great for you as a customer, and also means nothing is wasted.”

 “Responsible yarn sourcing means that we hold all of our yarns suppliers to our own high standards.
 This means only using mulesing free wools and viscose fibers produced using a closed loop system, such as Tencel, making use of sustainable crops such as linen and hemp and ensuring production stays in the UK where possible.”